 For speech pathologist Maggie, “learning to use Pictability has given me a tool and structure to facilitate a process that enables families to develop and reflect on aspirations for their child and their family.
-As a professional, it helps me better understand families’ priorities and resources.
+It helps me better understand families’ priorities and resources as a professional.
 Their participation in the process equips many families with the impetus and direction to take the next steps.”

 Nevertheless, we are realistic: one program and one vision-setting experience is not enough to provide every family with the skills and knowledge needed throughout their child’s life.
-But having a good start does wonders.
-It must be followed up with more opportunities to continue learning over the years.
+But having a good start does wonder.
+It must be followed up with more opportunities to continue learning.
 Importantly, it is the families themselves, who must take action to keep on developing their skills.

 An example of this is the Parent-Professionals Relationship statement.
 It was collectively developed by Now and Next alumni at their first by families, for families conference, and recently launched internationally through the Citizen Network.
 Alumni outlined elements they believed were important in good partnerships between professionals and families.
 Critically, they recognized the need for families to step up in the partnership, lean in and do more to best guide and utilise professional support, so that everyone works towards the same outcome.